hack-gpon/hack-gpon.github.io/_ont/ont-zte-f601.md

 **Two last steps!**

-If you are swapping from TIM to OpenFiber Firmware, or viceversa, you have to run these two command before rebooting the ONT based on the firmware version:
+If you are swapping from TIM to OpenFiber firmware, or viceversa, run these two command before rebooting the ONT based on the firmware version:

 From **OpenFiber V6.0.10P6N7** to **TIM V6.0.10N40**: `upgradetest sfactoryconf 97`

 From **TIM V6.0.10N40** to **OpenFiber V6.0.10P6N7**: `upgradetest sfactoryconf 116`

-After the ONT is reboot and you can access again, you can enable TELNET on each reboot, to do this, run again `zte_factroymode.py` to open new session to it.
+After the ONT has rebooted and you can access again, telnet can be enabled on each reboot.
+To do this, run again `zte_factroymode.py` to open new session to it.
 When you are in, execute these commands:

 ```sh
 sendcmd 1 DB set TelnetCfg 0 TS_Enable 1